 - Assertiveness training.
 This will be used to improve the client’s level of communication in an effort to move away from passive or aggressive communication and towards assertive communication where they can express themselves honestly while being respectful to others.

 - Relaxation training.
 This intervention aids in the client’s ability to find calm and peace both physically and mentally.
 Relaxation approaches might also incorporate distress tolerance so that stressful events are less impactful.

-- Exposure: Ultimately, the client must be able to “expose” themselves to the stimulus (the drug) while practicing a new behavior (not using).
-Practicing this skill will increase the likelihood that their automatic, habitual impulse to use the drug will “extinguish.”
+- Exposure.
+Ultimately, the client must be able to expose themselves to the stimulus (the drug) while practicing a new behavior (not using the drug).
+Practicing this skill will increase the likelihood that their automatic, habitual impulse to use the drug will dissipate.

-For example, someone with an “all or nothing” cognitive distortion will think that their life is falling apart if it is not perfect.
+For example, someone with an “all or nothing” cognitive distortion may think that their life is falling apart if it is not perfect.
 Since perfection cannot be obtained, they will be overly negative, hopeless, and depressed.
 Then, they learn that drug use can cover these feelings and allow for avoidance.
-Visit our Cognitive Behavioral Therapy page to read more about CBT and the interventions used within the orientation.

-Contingency management is one specific type of behavioral therapy used in the treatment of substance use, especially for alcohol, stimulants, opioids, marijuana, and nicotine.
-In this approach, the client is given a tangible, wanted reward for accomplishing their desired behaviors.
+Contingency management is one specific type of behavioral therapy used in the treatment of substance misuse, especially for alcohol, stimulants, opioids, marijuana, and nicotine.3 In this approach, the client is given a tangible reward for accomplishing their desired behaviors.
 Commonly, the desired behavior is abstinence from substances, and the reward helps to build new behaviors.
-Examples of this include:
+Examples of this include:3

 - Voucher-based reinforcement.
 The program rewards the client with a voucher for negative drug tests.
 The vouchers can be collected and traded in for wanted items that support recovery.
 Initially, the value of the vouchers will be low but build over time to reward longer periods of being substance-free.